Compare Two Tables with the Power Query in Excel – 2 Examples

 Formula to Compare Two Tables and Find Common Values in Power Query

-• Thus, you have got the students who passed in both terms.
+• You find the students who passed in both terms.

 Query Settings Pane